kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_points.md

 # Moving points

-Let say we want to rotate the point located at (10, 0, 0) by 30 degrees around the origin's z axis, then translate it 2 units to the right:
+Let say we want to rotate the point located at (10, 0, 0) by 30 degrees around the origin's z axis, then translate it 2 units to the right as shown in {numref}`fig_geometry_moving_points`.

 ```{figure-md} fig_geometry_moving_points
 :width: 4in